thycotic-ps/thycotic.secretserver/docs/collections/_abouttopics/about_tsssecretsummaryextendedfield.md

     None

 # DESCRIPTION
-    The TssSecretSummaryExtendedField class represents the ISecretSummaryExtendedField object returned by Secret Server endpoint /secrets
+    The TssSecretSummaryExtendedField class represents the ISecretSummaryExtendedField object returned by Secret Server endpoint GET /secrets and GET /secrets/{id}/summary

 # CONSTRUCTORS
     new()